Skip to main content

 • employees must digitally sign to acknowledge that they have read and understood the policies and procedures governing the use of smartcards and CRS applications.
 Users will be required to enter their passcode in CIM upon first registration to confirm they have read and agree to the terms and conditions.
 In instances where the RA team issue a card locked, a temporary passcode will be issued to enable users to agree, and the card will then be reset to a locked state and given to the user

-• new starters following our standard recruitment process will be issued a physical card once the apply for care ID approval is complete as part of the recruitment onboarding
+• new starters following our standard recruitment process will be issued a physical card once the application for care ID approval is complete as part of the recruitment onboarding

 • PBAC’s will be assigned to the new starter by the local RA sponsors on appointment in the role